dward2/BME547/Lectures/intro_to_git.md

 create repository.
 A new repository page will be shown.

 ## Clone the GitHub Repository onto your local computer
-On the main page of your repository, you will then see a green button labeled "Code".
+On the main page of the repository you want to "clone" to your lcoal computer, you will then see a green button labeled "Code".
 Click on that.
 A box should open with the title "Clone".
-Make sure the SSH option is underlined.
+Make sure the SSH option is selected.
 ![Example](./lecture_files/code_clone_ssh.JPG)

 Copy the SSH URL that is shown that looks like `git@github.com:user_name/repo_name.git`.

-On your local computer, open Git Bash.
+On your local computer, open a terminal window (on Mac) or Git Bash (on Windows).
 Navigate to your `repos` directory, or any other directory in which you want to create a subdirectory containing this repository.
 Then, use the following command:  `git clone <SSH_URL>`, substituting `<SSH_URL>` with the SSH URL copied from GitHub.
 This command will now make a new subdirectory with the repository name from GitHub.

-As an example, let's say I have a GitHub repository called `updated_ssh`.
+As an example, let's say I have a GitHub repository called `setup_verification`.
 I could clone repository to my computer as follows:
 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos
-$ git clone git@github.com:dward2/updated_ssh.git
+$ git clone git@github.com:dward2/setup_verification.git
-Cloning into 'gittest'...
+Cloning into 'setup_verification'...
 remote: Enumerating objects: 47, done.
 remote: Total 47 (delta 0), reused 0 (delta 0), pack-reused 47
 Unpacking objects: 100% (47/47), done.

 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos
 $ ls
-first/  updated_ssh/
+first/  setup_verification/
 ```
-A new subdirectory is created called "updated_ssh".
+A new subdirectory is created called "setup_verification".
 If I wanted to use a different name for the local folder, I could add an optional directory name after the URL.
-For example:  `git clone git@github.com:dward2/updated_ssh.git ssh_example`
+For example:  `git clone git@github.com:dward2/setup_verification.git initial_setup`

 You can now switch into this directory to use the repository.
-You will see that the "README.md" file from GitHub can now be found in your local repository.
+You will see whatever content exists from GitHub can now be found in your local repository.

 ## Push and Pull
+To practice using `git push` and `git pull`, first clone the repository you created in GitHub above.
+Then, enter into the folder containing the repository you cloned.

 Let's do two things:
 1. Make an edit to the README.md file.